jmartin82/mmock/README.md

 * *headers*: Array of headers.
 It allows more than one value for the same key and vars.
 * *cookies*: Array of cookies.
 It allows vars.
 * *body*: Body string.
 It allows vars.
+* *bodyAppend*: Additional text or json object to be appended to the body.
+It allows vars.
+If the body is in JSON format and the bodyAppend is JSON the two JSONs will be merged and bodyAppend fields will replace any field from both JSONS.
+If the body type is not JSON the strings will be concatenated.
+* *persisted*: Configuration for reading the body content from file.

+##### Persisted

+* *name*: The relative path from config-persist-path to the file where the response body to be loaded from.
+It allows vars.
+* *notFound*: The status code and body which will be returned if the file does not exist.
+The default values are statusCode: **404** and body: **Not Found**
+* *notFound.statusCode*: The status code to be returned if the file is not found.
+The default value is **404**
+* *notFound.body*: The body to be returned if the file is not found.
+It allows vars.
+The default value is **Not Found**
+* *notFound.bodyAppend*: Additional text or json object to be appended to the body if the file is not found.
+It allows vars.
+* *bodyAppend*: Additional text or json object to be appended to the body loaded from the file.
+It allows vars.
+* *persisted*: Configuration for reading the body content from file.

+#### Persist

+* *name*: The relative path from config-persist-path to the file where the ressponse body will be persisted.
+It allows vars.
+* *delete*: True or false.
+This is useful for making **DELETE** verb to delete the file.

 #### Control